happychriss/DocumentBox-Server/README.md

 Ruby on Rails provides support to set-up and create a database.
 You will need user-name and password as selected when installing Postgres and update it in the file database.yml .
 For setting- up initial Postgres user, follow the standard instructions.
-Most simple to create a user "docbox"
+Most simple to create a user "docbox", username and password should be updated in the credential-file.

 ```bash
 # configure a user for postgres